Disabling TLS client-side renegotation

 If you don't, any feedback is much appreciated!

-Updated by MartinBosslet (Martin Bosslet) over 6 years ago
+Updated by MartinBosslet (Martin Bosslet) almost 7 years ago

 Updated in r35994.
 There is a generic renegotiation_cb attribute for SSLContext now instead of explicit configuration parameters.
 This reduces the code in ossl_ssl.c and gives users maximum flexibility on how they'd like to act upon renegotiation attempts.

 A simple "disable client renegotiation entirely" callback could be implemented as follows:

 num_handshakes = 0